codez0mb1e/FinArt.AI/markets/frameworks.md

 # Portfolio Optimization: Useful Frameworks

-_List of programming frameworks and web services that have rich implementation of Portfolio Optimization approaches._
+_List of programming frameworks, libraries, and web services that have rich implementation of Portfolio Optimization approaches._

 ## Portfolio Optimization